 Second Floor, Student Services Center

-Program services include individualized counseling, coordination of services with County Social Services Agencies and community based service providers, processing of county paperwork for students, work-study, student success workshops, monthly gas vouchers, and school supplies.
-The CalWORKs staff is dedicated to ensuring a positive educational experience that leads to student success.
+Services include academic counseling, coordination of services with County Social Services Agencies and community based service providers, processing of county paperwork, subsidized work-study, workshops, gas vouchers, support grants, and school supplies.
+The CalWORKs Program assists student-parents in achieving their long-term self-sufficiency through a supportive and individualized approach that focuses on academic, career, and personal goals.

 Disabled Students Programs & Services (DSPS)